How Do I Take Care of My New Lawn?

 First you want to have four to six inches of topsoil.
 Then you can put down a starter fertilizer.
 This helps promote quicker root growth.

 Sod is typically sold by the square yard.
 To get the most accurate measurement you will need to determine what areas you will be installing sod.

 Then measure in feet the length x width and divide by 9, this will give you how many yards you will need.
 Get those sprinklers ready!

-Watering tips: Proper watering techniques are a critical part of lawn care.
+Watering tips: are a critical part of lawn care.

 The first water establishes how well the grass will perform for years to come.

 To check if you are watering enough you can pull back a corner for the new sod and push a screwdriver or other sharp tool into the soil.

 It should push in easily and have moisture along the first 3 to 4 inches.